percona/everest-doc/docs/release-notes/Percona-Everest-1.3.0-(2024-10-28).md

 - [EVEREST-1407](https://perconadev.atlassian.net/browse/EVEREST-1407) - We resolved an issue where a user not included in the RBAC configuration (lacking permissions) could access certain information on Percona Everest.

-- [EVEREST-1414](https://perconadev.atlassian.net/browse/EVEREST-1414) \[operator\] Do not modify labels not handled by the everest-operator

 - [EVEREST-1430](https://perconadev.atlassian.net/browse/EVEREST-1430) - We encountered a problem that prevented us from navigating back to the namespace settings page after upgrading the database operator in the Percona Everest GUI.
 This issue has now been resolved.

 - [EVEREST-1444](https://perconadev.atlassian.net/browse/EVEREST-1444) - The **Create database** wizard now correctly displays an error if the user does not have database-engines permissions.
 Also, if the user doesn’t have access to at least one database engine, then that namespace doesn't show up on the list.